ScottLinnn/Papers-System/README.md

 ## Bigtable

 Target: Scalable, HA, Widely applicable, High performance

 Wide-column, update to a single row is atomic even for multiple columns.

 Sorted String Table with range parition, so client can design row keys such that frequently used-together keys are close to each other.
+A row range is called tablet.

+Architecture is one master server + many tablet servers, master manages distribution of tablets.
+Bigtable uses a tree-like structure, stores location of tablet metadata at the root, which stores location of tablets, which store the actual data.
+Client usually doesn't contact master node, instead uses a DNS-like fashion to lookup and cache tablet locations.

+Writes firstly go to logs on GFS, then go to the memtable, then go to SSTable.
+The metadata mentioned above contains sstable + log of a tablet, so using the metadata can recover a tablet.
+Reads go to the merge view of memtable and sstable.

+Details about SSTable are omitted since I've read about it elsewhere.
+Immutability makes CC very easy.

+Highlights from benchmarking: Writes are faster than random reads since commits are grouped and the append-only nature.
+Sequential reads are much faster than random reads due to block-level caching.
+Load-balancing is not good, which hurts scalability.